AKSarav/YamlQL/docs/commands/discover.md

 # Discover Command

-The `discover` command helps you understand the structure of your YAML file by showing available tables, their columns, and relationships.
+The `discover` command helps you understand the structure of your YAML file by showing available tables, their columns, and data types.

 ## Basic Usage